Marias Pass: Roosevelt Memorial Obelisk

-A memorial to President Theodore Roosevelt was constructed along the Continental Divide at the top of the pass.
+A memorial to President Theodore Roosevelt was constructed along the Continental Divide at the pass.
 Designs for the memorial were made by Kimball, Steele & Sandham of Omaha, Nebraska.
-Construction began in 1930, with the original intent to produce a granite archway across the highway, and a cornerstone was placed to the southeast of the highway.
-Eleanor Roosevelt was later on hand to place a small copper box filled with a copy of the bill that appropriated funds for the memorial as well as some other documents into the cornerstone.
+Construction began in 1930, with the original intent to produce a granite archway across the highway.
+It was later decided to build an obelisk instead of an archway; it was completed in 1931.
+A cornerstone was placed to the southeast of the highway.
+Eleanor Roosevelt placed a small copper box filled with a copy of the bill that appropriated funds for the memorial as well as some other documents into the cornerstone.
 The obelisk is 60 ft in height and extends 19 ft into the ground.
 It has a tapering cement core covered on all sides with 7 in slabs of Montana granite quarried near Helena.
-It was later decided to build an obelisk instead of an archway; it was completed in 1931.

 Today, U.S. Route 2 uses the pass, along with the BNSF Railway, a successor to the Great Northern Railway.
 The railway line, which sees freight traffic, as well as Amtrak's Empire Builder, is part of BNSF's Northern Transcon line linking Chicago and the Pacific Northwest.
-A statue of Stevens stands at the summit of Marias Pass.
+A statue of John Frank Stevens stands at Marias Pass.